TeskaLabs/CatVision-Docs/get-started/sdk-android.md

     ...
 ```

-The manifest also needs to contain your _CatVision.io API Key ID_ so that the application authenticates properly to a [app.catvision.io](https://app.catvision.io).
+The manifest needs to contain your _CatVision.io API Key ID_ so that the application authenticates properly to a [app.catvision.io](https://app.catvision.io).
 See [Catvision.io API Key](//get-started/api-key.md) for more information of how to get obtain _CatVision.io API Key ID_ if you don't have one.

 Open `AndroidManifest.xml` file of your Android app and add a `<meta-data android:name="cvio.api_key_id" ...>` line: